Certified Nurse Midwives

 2014 Nurse Midwives by County (340) - September

 2013 Nurse Midwives by County (315) - September

-Data from years prior to 2007 may be available.
+Data from years before 2007 may be available.
 Please contact TCNWS for more information.

 Licensing Board and Data Source

 Board of Nursing (BON) - The BON adopts rules to regulate persons wishing to practice as Advanced Practice Registered Nurses (APRNs) in Texas.

 Information regarding the education requirements, licensure requirements, and responsibilities of Registered Nurses and APRNs can be found on the website of the Board of Nursing.

 *The 2015 supply table was updated May 2023.